talhahasanzia/android-encryption-helper/README.md

 * [SQLCipher Demo](https://github.com/talhahasanzia/android-encryption-helper/tree/master/sql-cipher-demo) (Library project)
 * [Simple Encryption Demo](https://github.com/talhahasanzia/simplified-demo/)

+## Participating in Discussion
+Head over to issues section to find out about current bugs, feature updates or release discussion.
+Also report any bug, or request a feature using right labels.
+To find out how these labels are meant to be used see [Labels.md](https://github.com/talhahasanzia/android-encryption-helper/blob/master/Labels.md) for detailed explanation of each label.

 ## Contributing

 Contributions are welcomed as long as they dont break the code.
 Please create an issue and have a discussion before pull request.